pattynieberg/digitalframeworks-spring2019/assignment2.md

 whether the use of more chemicals and less regulation has affected the USDA's recalls.
 For this I used the USDA archive of recalls which I would also like to compare to food related deaths over time, changes in laws and the opinions of food science experts.
+I would get statistics for food related deaths from the department of health, look at bills in congress that either became law, were sent to committee and died in the Senate or the House.
+This story would show the evolution of our food system which will recall larger themes of climate change, government regulation and the U.S. food system.